-5.1 Status of safety assessment at existing facilities
+Status of safety assessment at existing facilities

-Spent fuel management in the storage pools is regulated by the technical specifications of the facility.
+Spent fuel management in the storage pools is regulated by the technical specifications of each facility.
 Regulatory supervision is performed on regular bases.
 Near future plans are mainly addressed to the delivery of the remaining spent fuel to reprocessing facilities abroad.
 The spent fuel management facilities will be decommissioned.